mrinal1702/Protein-bar-cut-classifier/README.md

-# What Are the Best Protein Bars Available in Ireland?
+# Training an ML Model to Classify Protein Bars as Cutting Friendly or not

 This project is designed for **consumers aiming to cut** and **trainers looking to guide their clients** on better nutrition choices.
 Protein bars are often marketed with flashy claims — “high protein,” “low sugar,” “healthy fuel” — but not all are truly cutting-friendly.